-Through our collaborative relationship with the AAAs, DARS ensures that older Virginians receive nutritional meals and transportation services to enhance their health and well being.
+Through our collaborative relationship with the AAAs, DARS ensures that older Virginians receive nutritional meals and transportation services to enhance their health and well-being.
 Another key measure for DARS is the number of individuals receiving communication, information, referral and assistance (CRIA) through the No Wrong Door (NWD) system.
-NWD is a statewide initiative, designed to help people navigate the complex system of public and private long-term services and supports, avoid unnecessary trips to the hospital and/or nursing home, and support individuals received NWD CRIA services.
+NWD is a statewide initiative, designed to help people navigate the complex system of public and private longterm services and supports, avoid unnecessary trips to the hospital and/or nursing home, and support individual choice.
+In State Fiscal Year 2016, 34,721 individuals received NWD CRIA services.